stefanhansatos/migros-showcase/README.md

 #### "Chain of Translation" - Mobile-first clients developed in Flutter

 To create a mobile-first client we tried out Flutter and developed an app running on iOS and Android devices, plus as desktop and web application.
-The result was developed quick and dirty without any idiomatic at all.
+The result was developed quick and dirty without any knowledge of idiomaticity or best practices.

 ![Flutter Screenshot](flutter-screenshot.png)